uasolo/easyNet_data/documentation/Simple model.md

 A `string_representation` is a vector of strings of arbitrary length.
 In our example the vector is uni-dimensional, i.e. it is just a string, since each column contains string values without spaces.
 Any connected string, say "word", is a legal pattern for this representation, regardless of the fact that "word" is not a value in the   `lc2uc_df` column that originated the representation.
 Crucially, although the `string_representation`s originated from the two columns of `lc2uc_df` are in fact identical, they are distinct objects, which means that no rule says that the pattern "word" in one representation corresponds to the pattern "word" or "WORD" or anything else in the other.
 Such correspondences are established by conversions, as will be explained below.

 A `keyed_representation` is conceptually a vector of binary values (keys) whose dimension are the (unique) keys of the corresponding  dataframe column.
-In our case the `lower_case` column generated a `keyed_representation` of length three where the pattern "a" means 1 in position "a", 0 in position "b", 0 in position "c", or <1, 0, 0>.
+In our case the `lower_case` column generated a `keyed_representation` of length three where "a" means 1 in position "a", 0 in position "b", 0 in position "c", or <1, 0, 0>.
 Here the values "d" or "word" correspond to <0, 0, 0>.
 A `keyed_representation` is the natural way to define and set up a localist representation in a layer, i.e. each key corresponds to a named unit or node in a layer.
 The four representations created from  `lc2uc_df` have names like this:

 	(lc2uc_df column_rep lower_case keyed_representation)